Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 `git clone https://github.com/Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation.git`

-### Step 2:  Create a user account in your Azure Active Directory tenant

-If you already have a user account in your Azure Active Directory tenant, you can skip to the next step.
-This sample will not work with a Microsoft account, so if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.
-If you create an account and want to use it to sign-in to the Azure portal, don't forget to add the user account as a co-administrator of your Azure subscription.

-### Step 3:  Register the sample with your Azure Active Directory tenant
+### Step 2:  Register the sample with your Azure Active Directory tenant

 There are two projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.